aquasecurity/aqua-helm/scanner/README.md

 `tolerations` |	Kubernetes node tolerations	| `[]`
 `affinity` |	Kubernetes node affinity | `{}`

-## Support
+## Issues and feedback

-If you encounter any problems or would like to give us feedback on deployments, we encourage you to raise issues here on GitHub please contact us at https://github.com/aquasecurity.
+If you encounter any problems or would like to give us feedback on deployments, we encourage you to raise issues here on GitHub.